 iOS 9 is full of enhancements you’ll appreciate every day.
 Your apps become more essential.
 New multitasking features on iPad make you even more productive.
 Siri can do more than ever, and new proactive suggestions help you get things done before you ask.
-And improvements at the foundation of the operating system enhance performance, battery life and security.
+And improvements at the foundation of the operating system deliver outstanding performance, better battery life and enhanced security.
 The more you do with iOS 9, the more you’ll wonder how you ever did without it.

 The powerful built-in apps on your iPhone and iPad are designed for the essential things you use them for every day — mail, messages, web browsing, maps, making notes and so much more. iOS 9 brings key enhancements to your apps, and introduces a brand-new one that will change how you experience news.

 A beautiful new way to stay informed.

 iOS 9 adds a new app to your Home screen.
 News puts all the stories you’re interested in all in one place — so you don’t have to hunt through different apps and websites to make sure you’re not missing the next big story.
 Articles are pulled from a wide range of sources, from top news organisations to indie publications.
 Stories are chosen for you based on what you like to read, and the more you use News, the better it gets at picking out just what you’ll want to see.
 News is also optimised for a beautiful reading experience no matter which device you’re using.

 Apple News Format for Publishers.Articles with substance.
 And style.

 With the Apple News Format, News enables publishers to create unique and immersive editorial layouts with customised typography and rich multimedia, and to place that content in front of millions of readers.